 Find a tour

-Guinea Bissau Tours
+Guinea Bissau Holidays

 This small, coastal West African country – officially the Republic of Guinea Bissau - is bordered by Senegal to the north and Guinea to the south and east.
 Once a Portuguese colony (when it was known as Portuguese Guinea), Guinea Bissau gained independence in 1974 following a protracted war of independence.
 In the late 1990s a bloody civil war raged through the country, damaging the economy and infrastructure.
 The war ended in 1999 but political instability continued with a series of coups and the death (from natural causes) of President Sanha in January 2012.